missionmike/wordpress-acf-wpgraphql-preview-bug-minimal-reproduction/README.md

 ## Setup

+> Note: You'll need to have Docker installed to run this.

 1. Clone this repository.
 2. Open in VS Code (or other IDE), and run `./run init` from the project root.
 3. After containers have started, run `./run mysql:import` to import the DB.